multihack/multihack-brackets/README.md

 Also check out [the web version](https://github.com/RationalCoding/multihack-web) and [vscode extension](https://github.com/RationalCoding/multihack-vscode).

 ## Usage
-1. Open the folder containing your project.
+1. Open the folder containing your project (or an empty folder if you want your team's code).
 2. Press the sync icon on the right toolbar.
 3. Enter the same room ID.
 4. Your code is now being synced!